Admission to the bar in the United States: Educational requirement

 Most jurisdictions require that candidates earn a Juris Doctor degree from an approved law school, usually a school accredited by the American Bar Association (ABA).
-(Note: Indeed, in certain states, e.g., Arizona, one may not actually take the bar exam unless one's law school is ABA accredited, and this requirement has withstood constitutional attack) Exceptions include Alabama, California, Connecticut, Massachusetts, West Virginia, and Tennessee, which allow individuals who have not graduated from state-approved law schools to take the bar exam.
+Exceptions include Alabama, California, Connecticut, Massachusetts, West Virginia, and Tennessee, which allow individuals who have not graduated from state-approved law schools to take the bar exam.
 The state of New York makes special provision for persons educated in the common law overseas, with most LLB degree holders being qualified to take the bar exam and be admitted to the bar.
 In California, the Committee of Bar Examiners (CBE) of the State Bar of California allows graduates of certain "registered" law schools to take the California Bar Examination, although those schools are not accredited by the ABA or the CBE.
 However, students at such law schools must take and pass the First-Year Law Students' Examination (commonly referred to as the "baby bar") administered by the CBE, and may continue their studies upon passage of this exam.

 Four jurisdictions, namely California, Vermont, Virginia and Washington, allow applicants to study under a judge or practicing attorney for an extended period of time rather than attending any law school.
 This method is known as "reading law" or "reading the law".
 New York requires bar applicants who have "read law" to also have at least one year of law school study.
 Maine allows students with two years of law school to serve an apprenticeship in lieu of their third year.
 New Hampshire's only law school has an alternative licensing program that allows students who have completed certain curricula and a separate exam to bypass the regular bar examination.
 Until the late 19th century, reading the law was common and law schools were rare.
 For example, Abraham Lincoln did not attend law school, and did not even read with anyone else.